-Not all tattoos heal in the same way as each other, and many things can happen to a new tattoo to cause it to look as though something might be wrong with it.
+Not all tattoos heal in the same way, and many things can happen to a new tattoo to make it look as though something might be wrong with it.
 A tattoo turning bumpy or raising above the skin is a relatively common, albeit worrying issue for people not expecting it to happen to their own ink.

-Below are a selection of other common reasons why your tattoo might look raised and bumpy:
+Below is a selection of other common reasons why your tattoo might look raised and bumpy:

-New tattoos tend to become swollen, especially if they’re created on a lower part of your body such as your legs or feet due to gravity causing extra blood and fluid to pool around the area.
+New tattoos tend to become swollen, especially if they’re created on a lower part of your body, such as your legs or feet, due to gravity causing extra blood and fluid to pool around the area.
 This swelling can sometimes make the tattoo look raised

-This extra blood and fluid is sent by your body to the site of the tattoo wound in order to deliver nutrition to the area so that it can begin the healing process.
+This extra blood and fluid is sent by your body to the site of the tattoo wound in order to deliver nutrition and oxygen to the area so it can begin the healing process.

-Thinner, more delicate areas of skin can also swell quite badly, such as the inner bicep area and the wrist.
+Thinner, more delicate areas of skin, such as the inner bicep area and the wrist can also swell quite badly,

-You must remember however that this kind of swelling is completely normal and should disappear over the course of a week - and shouldn’t cause any lasting damage to the appearance of your tattoo.
+You must remember, however, that this kind of swelling is completely normal and should disappear over the course of a week, and it shouldn’t cause any lasting damage to the appearance of your tattoo.

 Sometimes, certain skincare products or materials that your new tattoo comes into contact with can cause the area to become irritated and inflamed.